Towards a world-class supercomputing ecosystem: Eurice is partner of Europe’s new quantum-supercomputing project HPCQS

 HPCQS will also work on the deployment of a full hybrid software stack.
 It will include cloud access, resource management of hybrid workloads, tools and libraries, including benchmarking and certification/performance analysis.
 Engaging users in co-design will lead to prototype applications in machine learning and scientific simulations, featuring the Variational Quantum Eigensolver (VQE) and the Quantum Approximate Optimization algorithm (QAOA).

-Within this ambitious project, Eurice will have the lead in project management, communication, dissemination and exploitation activities.
+Within this ambitious project, Eurice supports in project management and leads communication, dissemination and exploitation activities.
 “We are looking forward to being part of this exciting new quantum endeavour and bringing our expertise from other quantum projects such as OpenSuperQ or PASQuanS to this new team and task”, comments Jörg Scherer, CEO of Eurice, on his team’s involvement in yet another quantum project.
 It is a great honour and pleasure for Eurice to contribute through different initiatives to Europe’s first quantum computer that can compete with IBM and Google.

 For more information, please visit www.hpcqs.eu.